tommyvn/brxy/README.md

 Here's the flow:

-A request arrives on edge for example.com
+A request arrives on brxy.edge for example.com
 ```
                  +-----------+
 Interwebs =====> | brxy.edge |
                  +-----------+
 ```

-edge has to hold the connection so it runs the startup command:
+brxy.edge has to hold the connection so it runs the startup command:
 ```
                  +-----------+
 Interwebs =====> | brxy.edge |